fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

   * Remote to increase your redundancy (disaster recovery purpose)
   * Legal & regulatory requirements
   * Reduce storage costs.
 Price varies from region to region.

+### S3 Select
+* Allows applications to retrieve a set of data from an object using simple SQL expressions increasing performance up to 400% faster and 80% cheaper.
+* You can retrieve partial content of your object based on rows and columns.
+* S3 Select for Glacier does the same in Glacier.

+### S3 Share across accounts
+* Using Bucket policies & IAM policies.
+Programmatic only.
+Applies to all the bucket.
+* Using Bucket ACLs & IAM (on individual objects).
+Programmatic only.
+* Cross-Account IAM Roles.
+Programmatic & Console access.

 ## Labs about
 * [Static Website based on S3 and Lambda functions](webpage-s3-lambda/)